GL1T0H/Red2Blue/README.md

   <img width="40%" alt="Screenshot_5" src="https://github.com/user-attachments/assets/cd8076a9-41a2-4e16-960a-781ed22c367b" />
   <img width="40%" alt="Screenshot_6" src="https://github.com/user-attachments/assets/879f6a6d-c608-45ec-9dee-bc5e85cffcc5" />
 </p>

-> [!NOTE]
-> During the Splunk Enterprise Security (ES) setup, it is recommended to specify the log sources from which telemetry will be collected.
-However, in this lab, this step was intentionally **postponed** to a later stage.

 After The installation process Finish, Splunk GUI will open in the browser.
 Here’s the SPLUNK login page and we will require the credentials that was setup during installation process: